michael-rubel/laravel-enhanced-pipeline/README.md

 use MichaelRubel\EnhancedPipeline\Pipeline;
 ```

-Then use the same way as an original one:
+Then you can make the pipeline:
 ```php
 Pipeline::make()
     ->withTransaction()